 - Business case development: Nadja has prepared comprehensive and rigorous business cases for major projects, including business cases seeking approval and funding from State and Commonwealth Governments.

 - Risk and vulnerability assessment: Nadja has extensive experience in risk assessment with a particular focus on climate change risks.

-Nadja holds a Masters Degree in Economics from the FernUniversität in Hagen as well as a Master of Business Administration from Melbourne Business School.
-Nadja’s master thesis ‘The Economic Value of Life’ focuses on the non-market valuation of changes in the survival probability, which forms the basis for estimating the value of a statistical life.
+Nadja holds a Masters Degree in Economics from the FernUniversität in Hagen, Germany, as well as a Master of Business Administration from the University of Melbourne.
+Nadja’s master thesis ‘The Economic Value of Life’ focused on the non-market valuation of changes in the survival probability, which forms the basis for estimating the value of a statistical human life.